kabirt7/portfolio-site/README.md

 - Work page needs to be longer instead of the same size and overflow: scroll.
 - Need to fix how navbar appears when this happens

+- For some reason how it actually looks like on a phone and how it looks like in my browser on phone mode is very different.
+Need to fix

 ## MVP

 * SCSS for styling.